IBM/AutoMLPipeline.jl/README.md

 function transform!(fl::MyFilter, inputfeatures::DataFrame)::DataFrame
      ....
 end

-# Note that the main data interchange format is a dataframe so transform!
-# output should always be a dataframe as well as the input for fit! and transform!.
-# This is necessary so that the pipeline passes the dataframe format consistently to
-# its filters/transformers/learners.
-Once you have this filter, you can use
-# it as part of the pipeline together with the other learners and filters.
 ```

+Note that the main format to exchange data is dataframe which requires `transform!`
+output to return a dataframe.
+The features as input for fit! and transform! shall
+be in dataframe format too.
+This is necessary so that
+the pipeline passes the dataframe format consistently to
+its corresponding filters/transformers/learners.
+Once you have
+this transformer, you can use it as part of the pipeline
+together with the other learners and transformers.

 ### Feature Requests and Contributions